Do I have to wear a mask on my flight? Here’s where major airlines stand - NewsBreak

 The airline also added that it may take a short amount of time to update passengers with signage and announcements.

 “We are relieved to see the U.S. mask mandate lift to facilitate global travel as COVID-19 has transitioned into an ordinary seasonal virus,” the memo reads.
-“Thank you for your support in complying with the federal mask mandate and keeping each other, and our customers, safe during the pandemic.”
+“Thank you for your support in complying with the federal mask mandate and keeping each other, and our customers, safe during the pandemic.”‘We knew it was a matter of time’: Only regional infusion center shuts down early

 Spirit Airlines